 Likewise, when your camera sees a dark, low-key scene, it can try to let in more light to brighten things up (using a wider aperture or longer shutter speed), which is exactly what you don’t want.
 In this case we’d apply -1 or -2 stops of exposure compensation to correct for it.

 There are other ways to get the correct exposure for a high-key or low-key scene, too.
 Try using manual exposure mode and setting an aperture/shutter speed combo that is +2 or -2 stops away from 0.
 Or use spot metering to take an exposure reading from a mid-tone in the image (this could be something that you then take away before you start shooting).

 When it comes to choosing a Film Simulation mode, pick one with plenty of contrast, such as Velvia or CLASSIC CHROME, and feel free to tweak it with shadow and highlight adjustments, which you can make from the Q Menu.

 You’ll be able to see if the current settings are right for a high-key or low-key look from a histogram.
 To turn on the camera’s live histogram, which is shown in its viewfinder, press MENU OK and scroll down to the SET UP menu (the wrench icon).
 Choose SCREEN SET-UP > DISP.
 CUSTOM SETTING and tick the HISTOGRAM option.

 Your Next Steps

 - CHALLENGE Shoot two portraits of the same person, one in a low-key style and the other high-key.
 Which do you prefer?
-And more importantly, which do they like best?
+And more importantly, which do they like the most?
 Post your images to social media with the hashtag #MyFujifilmLegacy.
-You can also submit your work here for a chance to be featured on our social media channels
+You can also submit your work here for a chance to be featured on our social media channels.